ibeizhu/vue-flexible-modal/README.md

         },
         events:{
             MODAL_OK_EVENT(){
-                // you can manual set modal show or hide use this.modal.visible
+                // you can set modal show or hide with the variable 'this.modal.visible' manually
                 // this.modal.visible = false;
             },
             MODAL_CANCEL_EVENT(){